agabor/docs/_includes/ios/users.md

 ```
 </div>

-There are two main ways to use Facebook with your Parse users: (1) to log in (or sign up) as a Facebook user and creating a `PFUser`, or (2) linking Facebook to an existing `PFUser`.
+There are two main ways to use Facebook with your MSG users: (1) to log in (or sign up) as a Facebook user and creating a `PFUser`, or (2) linking Facebook to an existing `PFUser`.

 <div class='tip info'><div>
   It is up to you to record any data that you need from the Facebook user after they authenticate.
 To accomplish this, you'll need to do a graph query using the Facebook SDK.